rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

   - Replace the server.jar with the Geyser.jar (from [Jenkins](https://ci.nukkitx.com/job/GeyserMC/job/Geyser/job/master/))
 * [SlothHost](https://slothhost.com/)
 * [The Minecraft Hosting](https://theminecrafthosting.com/) (19132 should work, if not use the same port as your Java server)
+* [WinterNode](https://winternode.com) (Use the same port as your Java server, request an additional port, or buy a dedicated IP address)
 * [ZapHosting](https://zap-hosting.com/en/) (Use the same port as your Java server or buy a dedicated IP address to support different port)
-* [FadeHost](https://fadehost.com/) (Use the same port as your Java server or buy a dedicated IP address to support different port)

 ## Does not support Geyser
 * [Aternos](https://aternos.org/)